PDF download Download Article

 1. Most fans interpret “Gnarly” as satire.
 While the song is up for interpretation, most people who’ve listened to “Gnarly” agree that it’s ironic and satirical.
 The song intentionally uses absurd, repetitive, and somewhat cringey lyrics and visuals to mock pop culture’s use of buzzwords.
 Many see it as a form of meta-commentary on the entertainment industry, as it uses the word “gnarly” as a placeholder with several contradictory meanings.

-• Some argue that the song is not satirical because the group Katseye was formed from a reality TV show that is funded by one of the largest global record labels, and therefore the things they are supposedly satirizing could also be said about them.
+• Some argue that the song is not satirical because the group Katseye was formed on a reality TV show funded by one of the largest global record labels, and therefore, the things they are supposedly satirizing could also be said about them.

 Section 3 of 6: